Why Performative Luxury Is Out—and Designing Legacy Is In

 Anchor to Deep Values

-Practical example: If sustainability is one of your brand pillars, commit to a quarterly “Green Audit”—swap plastic for glass, plant trees for every new client, and share transparent progress reports.
+Practical example: If sustainability is one of your brand pillars, commit to a quarterly “Green Audit” by swapping plastics for glass.
+Plant trees for every new client and share transparent progress reports.

 Why it matters: Actions rooted in your values create emotional resonance and organizational integrity.